100mslive/100ms-docs/common/faq.md

 Please check [this blog](https://www.100ms.live/blog/launching-teams-workspaces) for more information.

-#### I want to separate prod and non prod accounts - can I create sub-accounts within exisiting accounts?
+#### I want to separate prod and non prod accounts - can I create sub-accounts within existing accounts?

 You can create multiple workspaces on the 100ms dashboard to manage this.
 Use the “Create workspace” option from the workspaces dropdown on the top of the sidebar on Dashboard to create workspaces for different environments.